-"In large social networks, our model demonstrated that information is 'contagious' in much the same way that behavior seems to be contagious," say researchers Christian Luhmann and Suparna Rajaram of Stony Brook University.
+"In large social networks, our model demonstrated that information is 'contagious' in much the same way that behavior seems to be contagious," said Luhmann and Rajaram.
 "These results suggest that information transmission is a critical mechanism underlying the social transmission of behavior."